Oral Cancers

 919-668-6688

-Duke doctors use a comprehensive and personalized approach to detect oral cancers that can grow in areas such as your lips, mouth, tongue, tonsils, palate, and throat.
-We use sophisticated surgical techniques to remove the tumor and do everything we can to preserve your ability to function and resume your normal life.
+Duke Health oral cancer specialists use a comprehensive and personalized approach to detect oral cavity (mouth) cancers that can grow in areas such as your lips, gums, cheek, the front part of your tongue, the floor of your mouth (underneath the tongue), or cancer that has spread to your upper or lower jaw bone.
+We use sophisticated surgical techniques to remove the tumor and perform reconstruction surgery, doing everything we can to preserve your ability to function and resume your normal life.

 Matching Results